georgeben/nodejs-starter/README.md

 - PM2 configuration
 - MongoDB configuration
 - Docker configuration
-- CI/CD workflows with Github Actions (It's currently set up to be hosted, but you can change it to any server you want by editing the cicd.yml file)
+- CI/CD workflows with Github Actions (It's currently set up to be hosted on Heroku, but you can change it to any server you want by editing the cicd.yml file)
 - Test setup with Mocha and Chai (with code coverage reports also)
 - Babel configurations